 As much as leaders desire improvement, many leaders wonder where they should go to grow.

 Here are 10 things you can do today to improve as leader:

 Read the Bible

-I know you’d expect this from a pastor, but seriously, this is not a clever attempt to get you to read your Bible.
-(Although, you should, you know.)
+I know you’d expect this from someone who has been a pastor, but seriously, this is not a clever attempt to get you to read your Bible.
+(Although you should, you know.)
 The Bible is a tremendous resource for leadership development.
 Jesus is the Master Leader.
 And there are plenty of other examples of men and women who, unlike Jesus, were sinful people like you and me.
 Of course, for me it’s THE source of my foundation, but even if you aren’t a follower of Christ you can learn from the leaders in Scripture.
 The Bible doesn’t shy away from the flaws within every leader either, so you can learn from people who recover from failure.

 Read a leadership book

 There are many good leadership books to choose from, but if you aren’t sure where to start, choose a John Maxwell book to start.
 Or a Patrick Leoncini book.
 Or a Chip and Dan Heath book.
 Any of them.
 Safe choice every time.
 (You could even read my book.)
 The key is to read.
 Leaders are readers.
 One frequent question I ask successful leaders is, “What are you currently reading?”
 It just takes one fresh idea to launch you into something golden.

 The best mentors in my life have been people I admire and invited to speak into my life.
 This has included pastors, business leaders and politicians.
 I look for character first and then competency in an area in which I want to grow personally.

 Leadership Network was founded under this principle.
 The answers are usually in the room if you put the right people in the room.